-I’ve had neck spurs, plantar fasciitis (heel spurs), trigger finger, and now I have arthritis.
+I’ve had neck spurs, plantar fasciitis (heel spurs), trigger finger, and arthritis.
+Now I have sciatica on my back.
 If you haven’t already guessed, diabetes affects the musculoskeletal system.
 The musculoskeletal system supports you and helps you to move.
-It encompasses your bones and joints.
-It also includes muscles, tendons, and ligaments.
-Diabetes can cause bone and joint disorders.
-As a result, you can have muscle pain, joint pain, swelling, and restricted flexibility.
+It encompasses your bones, joints, muscles, tendons, and ligaments.
+Diabetes can cause bone and joint disorders, and as a result, you can have muscle pain, joint pain, swelling, and restricted flexibility.

 How Diabetes Affects the Musculoskeletal System